-This is a good starter list, but you can find a lot more if you do a little digging into headline research and formulas.
+This is a good starter list, but you can find a lot more if you do a little digging into blog title examples and formulas.
 It’s worth devoting some real time to studying the research that’s out there and learning from other people’s experience on this.

 2. Pay Attention to Headlines You Like.